Mojm4321/Smart-metering-data-governance-managing-quality-privacy-and-trust-in-energy-data/README.md

-# Smart Metering Data Governance: Managing Data Quality, Privacy And Trust
+# (IN PROGRESS) Smart Metering Data Governance: Managing Data Quality, Privacy And Trust
 ## By Jolly Madamedon
 ### (Case study produced by the British Academy and the Royal Society)